VictoriaMetrics/VictoriaMetrics/README.md

 ```

 Snapshots are created under `<-storageDataPath>/snapshots` directory, where `<-storageDataPath>`
 is the command-line flag value.
-Snapshots can be archived to backup storage via `cp -L` `rsync -L`, `scp -r`
+Snapshots can be archived to backup storage via `cp -L`, `rsync -L`, `scp -r`
 or any similar tool that follows symlinks during copying.

 The `http://<victoriametrics-addr>:8428/snapshot/list` page contains the list of available snapshots.